Emily-144/Daves-Fishing-Guide-Service/README.md

 **Assignment:**
 Create a website for a client

 I built this website in 2020 for a client.
 The client asked for a basic fishing guide service website, and I worked with him to achieve the project's needs. *(Note that for the purposes of this assignment, the contact information is innacurate)*

+**Languages/Resources Used:**
+1. HTML
+2. CSS
+3. Notepad
+4. [Logo Maker](https://www.logomaker.com) for creating the logo